Ellis-van Creveld syndrome

 Treatment depends on which body system is affected and the severity of the problem.
 The condition itself is not treatable, but many of the complications can be treated.

-Many communities have Ellis-van Creveld support groups.
+Many communities have EVC support groups.
 Ask your health care provider or local hospital if there is one in your area.

-Many babies with this condition die in early infancy, usually due to a small chest or heart defect.
+Many babies with this condition die in early infancy.
+Most often this is due to a small chest or heart defect.
 Stillbirth is common.

 The outcome depends on which body system is involved and to what extent that body system is involved.
-Like most genetic conditions involving bones or the physical structure, intelligence is normal.
+Like many genetic conditions involving bones or the physical structure, intelligence is normal.

-Genetic counseling is recommended for prospective parents from a high-risk group, or who have a family history of Ellis-van Creveld syndrome.
+Genetic counseling is recommended for prospective parents from a high-risk group, or who have a family history of EVC syndrome.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.